For today’s enterprise, maintaining an arsenal of effective network tools is all about access.

 - Centralized database – one database that includes logs for authentication and authorization to support compliance and administration.

-- Less credentials means less chance of phishing – phishing emails and social engineering are nearly impossible
+- Fewer credentials means a lower chance of phishing – phishing emails and social engineering are nearly impossible

-- Reduce help desk costs – reducing the amount of credentials (passwords) translates to less help desk calls which are estimated at 20 – 50% of all help desk calls.
+- Reduce help desk costs – reducing the amount of credentials (passwords) translates to fewer help desk calls which are estimated at 20 – 50% of all help desk calls.

 What are the Disadvantages of Single Sign On (SSO) ?